Mathorga/behema/README.md

 ## How to use
 ### Header files
-Once the installation is complete you can include the library by `#include <behema/behema.h>` and directly use every function in the packages you compiled.<br/>
+Once the installation is complete you can include the library by `#include <behema/behema.h>` and directly use every function in the packages you compiled.

 ### Linking
 During linking you can specify `-lbehema` in order to link the compiled functions.